blueprint-platform/codegen-blueprint/docs/demo/executable-architecture-proof.md

 * Codegen Blueprint **1.0.0 (or later)**
 * A project generated via CLI
-* `--enforcement strict` enabled
+* `--guardrails strict` enabled
-* No manual modification of the generated enforcement rules
+* No manual modification of the generated guardrails rules

 ---